mattogodoy/rockfm-monitor/README.md

 # RockFM Song Monitor

-I have a therory that I want to prove: RockFM Madrid (101.7 FM) plays the same songs over and over, specially Bon Jovi, which they seem to be in love with.
+I have a theory that I want to prove: RockFM Madrid (101.7 FM) plays the same songs over and over, specially Bon Jovi, which they seem to be in love with.

 This is a simple Python program that connects to the **radio.es** API, gets the latest played songs and stores them in a CSV file for later analysis.